What is a “defect” and what is its meaning?

 What is the test for using the term "at large" in the meaning of damages in a defamation case?
 (Newfoundland and Labrador, Canada)

-What is the test for a motion to stay a custody order?
+What is the test for a shared custody order?
 (Newfoundland and Labrador, Canada)

 X